RadialDevGroup/ombudsman/developer_lead/CLIENT_ONBOARDING.md

     2. Click "Create Group"
     3. Use `team.{projectname}` for the "Group Email Address"
     4. Under "Basic Permissions" set the "Post" permission to "Public"
     5. Add ben@radialdevgroup.com and other members to the team.
-Set yourself and ben as admins for the group.
+Set yourself and Ben as admins for the group.
   - [ ] Slack Channels
     - #projectname-internal for developer discussions
     - #projectname for client discussion (if client wishes to communicate via Slack).
 Be sure to invite the client as a single channel guest.